rasbt/pattern_classification/resources/data_glossary.md

 #### Curse of dimensionality
 [[back to top](#table-of-contents)]

-For a fixed number of training samples, the curse of dimensionality describes the increased error rate for a large number of dimensions (or features) due to imprecise parameter estimation and assumptions.
+For a fixed number of training samples, the curse of dimensionality describes the increased error rate for a large number of dimensions (or features) due to imprecise parameter estimations.

 <br>
 <br>